RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+374.40 Beta 3 (x-March-2014)
+   - FIXED: Asuswrt was calling wl_defaults() every time the wifi was restarted, causing Regulation Mode to be overwritten.
+Now we force it to h mode if the router model and region requires DFS compliance (same as Asus's code, except we won't enforce it to off in other scenarios, and will only do so if it was previously set to off).

 374.40 Beta 2 (5-March-2014)
    - FIXED: Numerous buffer overruns in networkmap that would result in crashes or empty/incomplete device list.
 Was often